Operation Independence: 1976

-On 19 October, the Compañía de Monte's commander, Lionel MacDonald, was gunned down along two other fighters.
-Throughout 1976, a total of 24 gun-battles took place in Tucumán province, resulting in the deaths of at least 74 guerrillas and 18 soldiers and policemen in Tucumán Province.
+On 19 October, the Compañía de Monte's commander, Lionel MacDonald, was gunned down along two other of his fighters.
+Throughout 1976, a total of 24 gun-battles took place in Tucumán province, resulting in the deaths of at least 74 guerrillas and supporting militants along with 18 soldiers and policemen in Tucumán Province.
 1976 would prove to be a costly year for the Argentine Armed Forces and police with 156 officers, NCOs, conscripts and police agents killed combating left wing guerrillas and militants throughout Argentina.

 Veterans' demands

 On 14 December 2007, some 200 soldiers who fought against the guerrillas in Tucumán province demanded an audience with the governor of Tucumán Province, José Jorge Alperovich, claiming they too were victims of the "Dirty War", and demanded a government sponsored military pension as veterans of the counter-insurgency campaign in northern Argentina.

 Indeed, data from the 2,300-strong Asociación Ex-Combatientes del Operativo Independencia indicate that as of 1976, 4 times more Tucumán veterans have died from suicide after operations in the province.
 Critics of the ex-servicemen association claim that no combat operations took place in the province and that the government forces deployed in Tucumán killed more than 2,000 innocent civilians.

 According to Professor Paul H. Lewis, a large percentage of the disappeared in Tucumán were in fact students, professors and recent graduates of the local university, all of whom were caught providing supplies and information to the guerrillas.